Attention Homeowners! Learn The Actual Cost Of Metal Roofs

 Aluminum is a metal that’s lightweight, durable, and exceptionally resistant to corrosion.
 This is one of the best roofing materials for areas near the coast where moisture is more likely to corrode metal.
 Aluminum panels and shingles range from $3.50- $6.50 per square foot.
 With minimum maintenance, an aluminum roof can last up to 50 years.

 Copper is a luxurious roof covering that has been used for centuries.
 Copper panels and shingles stand strong for over 100 years, making them a smart, one-time investment.
-After several years of protection, a golden-brown copper roof develops a more lustrous green finish.
-On average, copper roofing material can cost between $13-$25 per square foot.
+After several years of protection, a golden-brown copper roof develops a more lustrous green finish, which is a timeless, elegant charm.
+On average, copper roofs can cost between $13-$25 per square foot.

 Fasteners attach the roofing materials to the underlayment and decking.
 These are screws, nails, clips, and rubber washers costing around $100 for a pack of 250.
 Sealants or adhesives close the gaps between metal panels and roofing materials.
 A standard 10-ounce metal roofing sealant costs around $8.